AbhayaShankar/portfolio/blogPosts/introduction-to-blockchain.md

 ---
 title: "Introduction to Blockchain"
-date: "2024-09-18"
+date: "2024-09-26"
 slug: "introduction-to-blockchain"
-image: "stripe.png"
+image: "intro-to-btc.png"
 excerpt: "Blockchain is a decentralized, distributed ledger that records transactions across a network of computers.
 It is a public, transparent, and secure way to store and transfer data.
 The blockchain technology is the backbone of cryptocurrencies like Bitcoin and Ethereum."
-isFeatured: false
+isFeatured: true
-isPublished: false
+isPublished: true
 ---

 ## 👋 Welcome to Blockchain Integration